espruino/EspruinoDocs/tutorials/Bangle.js Clock.md

 var secondInterval = setInterval(draw, 1000);
 ```

-You'll now have some tiny text in the middle of the screen, which displays the time.
+You'll now have some tiny text in the middle of the screen which displays the time.

-The slightly odd ` m.toString().padStart(2,0)` code zero-pads the minutes for us (so 1 minute past 12 gets written as `"12:01"` rather than `"12:1"`).
+The `m.toString().padStart(2,0)` code zero-pads the minutes for us (so 1 minute past 12 gets written as `"12:01"` rather than `"12:1"`).

 **Why is the code formatted like this?** Check out the [Code Style](/Code+Style)
 page for some tips and the reasoning behind it.